MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/install-2022.md

 This topic provides detailed installation instructions for the various Orchestrator roles.

-## To install an Orchestrator management server
+## Install an Orchestrator management server

 1. On the server where you want to install Orchestrator, start the Orchestra Setup Wizard.